miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Library Strategy Types" %}

-Library strategy type is defined by [NCBI](https://www.ncbi.nlm.nih.gov/) as the "sequencing type intended for this library."
-This property is required in order to submit libraries to the SRA (see the [SRA section](sra.html)).
-The values available in MISO should be limited to the default options, which are the same as defined in the SRA schema.
+**WARNING**: Library strategy type is defined by [NCBI](https://www.ncbi.nlm.nih.gov/) as the "sequencing type intended for this library" and is required in order to submit libraries to the ENA (see the [ENA section](european_nucleotide_archive_support.html)).
+The values available in MISO should be limited to the default options, which are the same as defined in the ENA schema.
+If these values are modified, or additional options are added, your data may not be valid for ENA submission.

+MISO administrators can add, edit, and delete library strategy types using the standard interface.
+A library strategy type can only be deleted if it has not been used by any existing libraries.

 {% include userman-toplink.md %}